viclok60/FJ/README.md

 # Install HIDdevice module in Node-Red

+Prerequisite: libudev-dev, libusb-1.0-0-dev

 **You can find the Tutorial posted [here](https://flows.nodered.org/node/@gdziuba/node-red-usbhid) and [here.](https://github.com/node-hid/node-hid#linux-notes)**

-> _Note : HIDdevice is for connecting the RFID scanner to Node-Red
+> _Note : HIDdevice is for connecting the RFID scanner to Node-Red.

 # Set the Admin password in Node-Red